Sunday, May 24, 2020

 Tickets are not required for any of the Commencement ceremonies.
 Seating is on a first-come, first-served basis.
 The reserved sections of open seats in the center at the University Ceremony are for the seniors and graduate and medical students.

-International students in F1/J1 nonimmigrant status who wish to invite family members to attend Commencement may request a formal invitation letter from the Office of International Student and Scholar Services (OISSS).
+International students in F1/J1 nonimmigrant status who wish to invite family members to attend Commencement should contact the Office of International Student and Scholar Services (OISSS) for more information.
+Visitor may also request a letter by filling out the tourist visa letter request form.

 For emergencies or urgent medical care, call 401-863-4111 (3-4111 from a campus phone, indicated around campus by blue lights; you may also choose to use the red emergency button at these phones).
 Emergency medical personnel will be available at major campus functions throughout the weekend and will be happy to assist you.